AllenCell/cvapipe_analysis/README.md

 **Folder: `local_staging/parameterization/`**

-- `manifest.csv`: Dataframe with the path the representation for each cell.
+- `manifest.csv`: Dataframe with the paths to parameterized intensity representation of each cell.

 **Folder: `local_staging/parameterization/representations/`**